JayLau123/Numerical-Analysis/README.md

 ### Installation

-Here is how you can install FEniCS using Docker on mac OS X:
+Docker method provides better isolation and consistency, here is how you can install FEniCS using Docker on **mac OS X**:

 1. Install Docker Desktop for Mac from the official website: https://www.docker.com/products/docker-desktop/